GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

-\paragraph{Complexity-theoretic considerations.} We now explain why the inexpressibility result is actually quite unexpected.
-Note that all graph pattern languages can express the reachability query, which is complete for the complexity class \nlog\ via first-order reductions \cite{imm-book}.
-In other words, a declarative language that is first-order logic with access to the reachability predicate capturtes precisely all \nlog\ queries.
-Since GQL and PGQ can emulate relational algebra (and therefore first-order logic) over pattern matching results, it appears that they should be able to express all \nlog\ queries.
-Furthermore, we know that data complexity of linear Datalog is in \nlog\ \cite{GottlobP03}, which further suggests that Core GQL and PGQ should express all linear Datalog queries.
-In fact graph query languages expressing all \nlog\ queries have been known in the literature for a long time.
-For example, the early language GraphLog \cite{crpq}, which introduced the ubiquitous notion of CRPQs, is known to capture the transitive closure logic and thus \nlog\ (over ordered graphs).
+\paragraph{Complexity-theoretic considerations.} We now explain why the inexpressibility result is quite unexpected.
+Note that all graph pattern languages can express the reachability query.
+It is complete for the complexity class \nlog\ via first-order reductions \cite{imm-book}: an extension of first-order logic with the reachability predicate capturtes precisely all \nlog\ queries.
+Since GQL and PGQ can emulate relational algebra (and thus first-order logic) over pattern matching results, it appears that they should be able to express all \nlog\ queries.
+In fact graph query languages expressing all \nlog\ queries have been known for a long time, starting with GraphLog \cite{crpq}, which introduced the ubiquitous notion of CRPQs.

 However, Theorem~\ref{main-gql-thm} not only refutes the complexity-based intuition, but in fact the separating query has an even lower \dlog\ complexity.
-Indeed, one can traverse the dataless path graph (as there is only one outgoing edge from each node) in \dlog, while maintaining the counter that also needs a logarithmic number of bits.
+Indeed, one can traverse the dataless path graph while maintaining the counter that needs a logarithmic number of bits.
 This limitation highlights a deficiency of the language design: despite having access to reachability and full power of first-order logic on top of it, Core GQL and PGQ fall short of a declarative language that is first-order logic with the reachability predicate.
-The reason for this deficiency, that should ideally be addressed in future versions of the standards, is discussed below in Section \ref{sec:concl}.
+The reason for this deficiency, that should ideally be addressed in future revisions of the standards, is discussed below in Section \ref{sec:concl}.